Category Archives: Uncategorized

 Please remember in your prayers:

-Those who are sick: Youngblood McCray, Thomas Platt, Yan Connell, David Foster, Lucas Calvert, Ron Holmes, Ann Boss, Geoffrey Heywood, Sheila Parsons, Christine McCrann, Richard Jones, Revd Kaarina, Liz Hilton, Marlene Phillips, Jamie Haxby- that God’s healing, wholeness and peace are with them.
+Those who are sick: Youngblood McCray, Thomas Platt, Yan Connell, David Foster, Lucas Calvert, Ron Holmes, Ann Boss, Geoffrey Heywood, Sheila Parsons, Christine McCrann, Richard Jones, Revd Kaarina, Liz Hilton, Marlene Phillips, Jamie Haxby, Mary Peel, Rev’d David Heap, Nicola, Robert Patterson- that God’s healing, wholeness and peace are with them.

-Those who have died recently: Anne Hull, Rev’d Ken Clapham, Derek Santon – may they rest in peace and rise in glory.
+Those who have died recently: John McCafferty – may they rest in peace and rise in glory.

-In our parish, we ask God to bless and provide for:
+In our parish, we ask God to bless and provide:

-For those who live and work in Mardale Road, Bulk Road, Grebe Wharf.
+For those who live and work in Park Avenue, Fenham Carr Lane.

 Tuesday Evening Prayer